dantecatalfamo/agenda-html/README.md

 Including some commands like `(set-time-zone-rule "EST")` can also be useful if the machine's time is in UTC and you want the agenda time to match your local time zone.

+If you want to load a specific theme, say `wombat` for the export, you can add `(load-theme 'wombat 'noconfirm)`.

 ## Running

 To run the script, clone the repository, modify the config file and run `agenda-html.sh`